nsf-lrose/release-tools/cyclone/lrose-docker-scripts/docker-container.md

 --device=/dev/dri:/dev/dri:rw
 ```

-### Starting an lrose-blaze container
+### Starting an lrose-cyclone container

 If you decide to manage your containers yourself instead of using the `lrose` wrapper, you have a few scenarios to choose from:

 1. One time command run

 	```
-	docker run --rm -it ... lrose-blaze \
+	docker run --rm -it ... lrose-cyclone \
 	           /usr/local/lrose/bin/RadxCheck ...
 	```